KQM-git/TCL/docs/evidence/characters/geo/noelle.md

 [https://www.youtube.com/watch?v=R6ACTJdKYS4](https://www.youtube.com/watch?v=R6ACTJdKYS4)

 **Significance:**
-This means that users of whiteblind needs to keep the stack at max or stack it before activating burst for full value of the active effect.
+This means that users of whiteblind needs to keep the stack at max or stack it before activating Burst for full value of the active effect.

 ## Constellation Mechanics